Do you need to use a tomato cage or a steak to support tomatoes?

 This is a question I'm asked many times every year by beginner gardeners.

 The answer can best be found on the first couple of paragraphs of our article on "pruning tomatoes."
-Click on the link
+Click on the link tomato cage to go there.

 As you can see, it is not only necessary but a must to use a cage or an alternative method such as steaks to keep your tomatoes healthy.

-There Are Many Varieties of Tomato Cages
+Varieties of Tomato Cages

-There are a variety of cages on the market that you can purchase at Home Depot, Lowes Garden Center, or from most hardware stores.
+There are a variety of cages on the market that you can purchase at Home Depot, Lowe's Garden Center, or from most hardware stores.

-To the right of the spiral tree is another tomato plant supported by a small upright stick.
-If left alone, the plant will continue to grow and the weight of the branches and fruit will cause the plant to lean and the branches to sag to the ground.
+To the right of the spiral cage is another tomato plant supported by a small upright stick.
+If left alone, the plant will continue to

 Here is another look at the above tomato plant on the right.